 Museum of Modern Shopping (MoMS) is a para-museum and platform for conversation and collaboration on issues relating to the architecture – both physical, virtual, social, economic and psychological – of shopping.
 MoMS is a project by artist Laura Yuile.

 Throughout 2022 MoMS presented a series of discussions, exhibitions, events, workshops and podcasts that explored the politics and design of retail and how it shapes our urban and online landscapes; our communities and our social identities.

 MoMS was resident through 2022 in Romford Shopping Hall: a 95 year old shopping centre that houses independent businesses, some of whom have been there for a very long time and many of whom are family run.
-MoMS has since moved out and currently has no physical space.
+MoMS has since moved out and currently has no permanent physical space.